Deaconess: Europe

 The spiritual revival in the Americas and Europe of the 19th century allowed middle-class women to seek new roles for themselves; they now could turn to deaconess service.
 In Victorian England, and northern Europe, the role of deaconess was socially acceptable.
 A point of internal controversy was whether that the lifelong vow prevented the deaconesses from marrying.
 While deacons are ordained, deaconesses are not.

 The modern movement began in Germany in 1836 when Theodor Fliedner and his wife Friederike Münster opened the first deaconess motherhouse in Kaiserswerth on the Rhine, inspired by the existing deaconesses among the Mennonites.
 The diaconate was soon brought to England and Scandinavia, Kaiserswerth model.
 The women obligated themselves for five years of service, receiving room, board, uniforms, pocket money, and lifelong care.
 The uniform was the usual dress of the married woman.
 There were variations, such as an emphasis on preparing women for marriage through training in nursing, child care, social work and housework.
 In the Anglican churches, the diaconate was an auxiliary to the ordained ministry.
 By 1890 there were over 5,000 deaconesses in Europe, chiefly in Germany, Scandinavia and England.

 In Switzerland, the "Institution des diaconesses" was founded in 1842 in Échallens by the Reformed pastor Louis Germond.
 In France an order of Protestant deaconesses named "Diaconesses de Reuilly" were founded in 1841 in Paris by Reformed pastor Antoine Vermeil and by a parishioner named Caroline Malvesin.
 In Strasbourg another order was founded in 1842 by Lutheran minister François-Henri Haerter (a.k.a.
 Franz Heinrich Härter in German).
 All three deaconesses orders are still active today, especially in hospitals, old age care and spiritual activities (retreats, teaching and preaching).

 In World War II, diaconates in war zones sustained heavy damage.
 As eastern Europe fell to communism, most diaconates were shut down and 7000 deaconesses became refugees in West Germany.

-By 1957 in Germany there were 46,000 deaconesses and 10,000 associates.
+The DIAKONIA World Federation was established in 1947 with motherhouses from Denmark, Finland, France, Netherlands, Norway, Sweden, and Switzerland signed the constitution.
+By 1957, in Germany there were 46,000 deaconesses and 10,000 associates.
 Other countries reported a total of 14,000 deaconesses, most of them Lutherans.
-In the United States and Canada 1550 women were counted, half of them in the Methodist churches.
+In the United States and Canada, 1,550 women were counted, half of them in the Methodist churches.